trek-view/tourer/README.md

 ## Where to get help

-Tourer is maintained by the team at [Trek View], a not-for-profit organisation using the power of panoramic photography to help protect against further destruction of our beautiful planet.
+Tourer is maintained by the team at [Trek View](https://www.trekview.org/), a not-for-profit organisation using the power of panoramic photography to help protect against further destruction of our beautiful planet.

 We will do our best to help you in a timely manner, but we are a small team and this might take time.